awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

 </center>
 </figure>

-For two-stage detectors, such as RetinaNet [\[lin2017\]][lin2017], the first stage would be generating, or proposing, a number of prospective candidate locations where the bounding boxes are located.
-These candidates are called anchor boxes, or in the context this paper, ***instances***.
+For RetinaNet [\[lin2017\]][lin2017], the first step would be generating, or proposing, anchor boxes, or in the context of this paper, ***instances***.
 Since the task is to locate objects, we label the ones that contain only the background ***negative instances*** and the other that contain a part or the whole object ***positive instances***, where we could learn something useful about the objects.
 And a group of instances is called a ***bag***.
 In this paper, the authors refer to each image as a instance bag.

 <figure>
     <center>
         <img
-            src="/.gitbook/assets/11/instance-bag.png"
+            src="../../.gitbook/assets/11/instance-bag.png"
         </img>
         </center>
   <center>